Diseases & Conditions

 If the injury is not very painful and the wrist is not deformed, it may be possible to wait until the next day to see a doctor.
 The wrist may be protected with a splint.
 An ice pack can be applied to the wrist and the wrist can be elevated until a doctor is able to examine it.

-If the broken bone is in a good position, a plaster cast may be applied until the bone heals.
+If the broken bone is in a good position, a cast may be applied until the bone heals.

 - External fixator (a a stabilizing frame outside the body that holds the bones in the proper position so they can heal) — This has become less common in recent years but is still a good option for severe and open fractures.